jfree/jfreechart/README.md

 ##### Version 0.7.2 (8-Feb-2002)

-Integrated the WindPlot code from Achilleus
+- integrated the `WindPlot` code from Achilleus Mantzios;
-        Mantzios.
-Added an optional background image for the JFreeChart class, and another optional background image for the Plot class.
-Added alpha-transparency for the plot foreground and background.
-Added new pie chart label types that show values.
-Fixed a bug with the legend that results in a loop at small chart sizes.
-Added some tooltip methods that were missing from the previous version.
-Changed the Insets class on chart titles to a new Spacer class that will allow for relative or absolute insets (the plan is to eventually replace all Insets in the JFreeChart classes).
-Fixed a bug in the setAutoRangeIncludesZero method of the NumberAxis class.
+- added an optional background image for the `JFreeChart` class;
+- added an optional background image for the `Plot` class;
+- added alpha-transparency for the plot foreground and background;
+- added new pie chart label types that show values;
+- fixed a bug with the legend that results in a loop at small chart sizes;
+- added some tooltip methods that were missing from the previous version;
+- changed the `Insets` class on chart titles to a new `Spacer` class that will allow for relative or absolute insets (the plan is to eventually replace all `Insets` in the 'JFreeChart' classes);
+- fixed a bug in the 'setAutoRangeIncludesZero' method of the 'NumberAxis' class;
-        Added the instructions that were missing from the copies of the GNU Lesser General Public Licence included with JFreeChart.
+- added the instructions that were missing from the copies of the GNU Lesser General Public Licence included with JFreeChart.

 ##### Version 0.7.1 (25-Jan-2002)

-Added tooltips, crosshairs and zooming
-        functions, thanks to Jonathan Nash and Hans-Jurgen Greiner for contributing the code that these features are based on.
+- added tooltips, crosshairs and zooming functions, thanks to Jonathan Nash and Hans-Jurgen Greiner for contributing the code that these features are based on;
-        Moved the combination charts into the package com.jrefinery.chart.combination, made a number of other small API changes and fixed some bugs.
-Removed the Javadoc HTML from the download to save space (you can regenerate it from the source code if you need it).
+- moved the combination charts into the package `com.jrefinery.chart.combination`;
+- made a number of other small API changes and fixed some bugs;
+- removed the Javadoc HTML from the download to save space (you can regenerate it from the source code if you need it).

 ##### Version 0.7.0 (11-Dec-2001)

 - new combination plots developed by Bill Kelemen;
 - added Wolfgang Irler's servlet demo to the standard download;
 - the About window in the demo application now includes a list of developers that have contributed to the project.

 ##### Version 0.6.0 (27-Nov-2001)